Kristina01111000/Drws_site/README.md

 - Look at the new constant contact changes, moved to standard
 - Make an email blast for the 4 element scorecard specifically
 - Add a link to the patreon on the weekly scorecard
-- Fix the site
-- Re-add the questions that got deleted from the quizzes

 Site went down again on 8/1 -> woopayments was fixed, it seems fine now